When the “Organizing Maniac” June Saruwatari walked into my New York City apartment, I was nervous.

 See, I’ve always been a self-proclaimed clean freak.
 As a kid, I spent my Saturday mornings cleaning out and re-organizing my doll house (seriously—that was my version of playing).
 Now, I’m constantly vacuuming, moving things around, fluffing pillows, and wiping off countertops.
 My former roommates

 have all said that they upped their bed-making game when living with me (you’re welcome, guys!).
 So Saruwatari’s visit was like having a home organization exam that I knew I could ace.

 But I have another confession: I could probably serve to declutter my home a bit.
 (Couldn’t we all?!)
-That’s where Saruwatari, a Los Angeles-based organizational guru, came in, just in time for spring cleaning.
+That’s where Saruwatari, a Los Angeles-based organizational expert, came in, just in time for spring cleaning.